NWChemEx/TAMM/dox/TAMMRuntime.md

 * **Write**: Request write access to a block.
 All elements in the block are assumed to be overwritten.

 * **Read/Write**: Request read and writes to a block.
-First reads a portion of data block and then also updates the data block.
+First reads a portion of data block and then also writes the data block.

 * **Accum**: Accumulate to a data block.
 The buffer is assumed to be initialized.

 * **Temp**: A temporary local copy of a data block.
 It does not impact the tensor’s data block until explicitly requested to do so.
-TempAccess does not conflict with any other modes and any number of simultaneous TempAccess accesses are allowed.
+Temp access does not conflict with any other modes and any number of simultaneous Temp access accesses are allowed.
 Temporary blocks can be read, written, or accumulated according to task permissions.

 Access modes inform the runtime ahead of time which buffers will be accessed in what way, but the actual creation of local buffers is performed by access functions corresponding to the access modes.
 Access modes are used by the runtime system to prepare data in the appropriate memory before the task execution starts.
 It allows to achieve maximum communication-computation overlap.
 The local buffers are populated with tensor data for Read and Read/Write accesses.
 For all other access patterns, the block must be populated by the user.